Convex Chance-Constrained Programs with Wasserstein Ambiguity: Key Definitions and Examples

 \begin{definition} A probability measure \(\Prob\) defined on the Lebesgue subsets of a convex subset \(\Omega \subseteq \reals^n\) is said to be \(\alpha\)-concave if for any Borel measurable sets \(A, B \subseteq \Omega\) and for all \(\theta \in [0,1]\),

 For a random variable \(\xi\) supported on \(\reals^n\), we say it is \(\alpha\)-concave if the probability measure induced by \(\xi\) is \(\alpha\)-concave.
-In particular, \(\xi\) is log-concave if it induces a \(0\)-concave distribution. \end{definition}
+In particular, \(\xi\) is log-concave if it induces a \(0\)-concave distribution. \end{definition} \begin{example} The PDF of an \(n\)-dimensional nondegenerate Gaussian is